 How to Apply Conditional Formatting for Blank Cells?

-The conditional formatting for blank cells in excel means a certain cell which doesn’t have a value assigned to it.
+Conditional formatting for blank cells can be accessed from the new rules of conditional formatting tab and then in the cells that contain blank value which is the second option.
+In other words it means a certain cell which doesn’t have a value assigned to it.
 It doesn’t have a numeric, alphabetic or any sort of character as value.
 It is just blank.

 Consider the following data given below,